 The Goombay Smash is a Refreshing Summertime Sip

-Summer has finally arrived, and we’re planning our socially distanced appropriate gatherings.
-The Goombay Smash is a staple cocktail, whether we are boating through the islands, or sippin’ around the pool.
-It’s so easy, and is an instant hit at summer gatherings, or just relaxing outside on a weekend.
+Summer is in full swing and there's nothing better than having a refreshing cocktail to go along with it.
+The Goombay Smash is a staple cocktail, whether we are boating through the islands, or sippin' around the pool.
+It's so easy, and is an instant hit at summer gatherings, or just relaxing outside on a weekend.

 With just the right tartness, balanced with the sweetness of coconut, the Goombay Smash cocktail is the perfect cocktail for summertime sipping.
 However, because this is one cocktail that goes down so easily, you might find yourself a bit too relaxed.